 Create local content

 By creating localised pages on your site, you can target local audiences and indicate to search engines that your content is relevant to local searches.
+Website localisation: This means including your city, county or region name naturally throughout your website.
+For businesses with several locations, this could mean creating separate pages or Content Hubs for individual locations.
 Here are a few local content ideas you can start with.

 - Build local landing pages for every location you service.
 On these pages, include your site’s address and phone number, and optimise page titles and meta descriptions.

 - Optimise headers (A.K.A <H1> HTML tags).
 These are the on-page titles.
 This helps with local SEO and improves your site’s overall user experience.
 For example, your header on a location page could look like: “#1 Plumber in Sydney, Australia.”

 - Add or make use of your blog.
 Here, you can create a content marketing strategy based on specific locations.
 For example, write local case studies or an FAQ page where you mention the areas you service.

 - Create a store locator feature to help users find you in different locations.
 Many CMS’ offer this as an additional feature, so it can be added to your website with minimal fuss.

 Off-page local SEO refers to efforts conducted in places other than your website.
 In the below sections, we take you through or main recommendations for off-page local SEO.

 Claim or create your Google My Business listing

 Google My Business is a free platform that allows you to manage your business(es) profile(s) on Google.
 According to Google, “with a Google My Business account, you get more than a business listing.
 Your free business profile lets you easily connect with customers across Google Search and Maps.”